Richard Hamilton (Medal of Honor): Death and burial

-Medal of Honor recipient Richard Hamilton survived the war and died in Camden, New Jersey on July 6, 1881 due to paralysis complicated by syphilis.
-He was buried July 10, 1881 in Evergreen Cemetery, Camden, New Jersey.
-Although a record of his interment has yet to be found in the Evergreen Cemetery burial register at the Camden County Historical Society, both Hamilton's death certificate and obituary indicate that he was buried in Evergreen Cemetery, most likely in the William B. Hatch Post, No. 37, G. A. R. Soldiers plot.
+Medal of Honor recipient Richard Hamilton survived the war and died in Camden, New Jersey, on July 6, 1881, due to paralysis complicated by syphilis.
+He was buried July 10, 1881, in Evergreen Cemetery, Camden, New Jersey in the Thomas M. K. Lee Jr. GAR Post No. 5 Lot, which is Section O, lot 367 & 369 in the northern end of the cemetery.
+His grave is marked by an illegible, weathered marble U.S. Govt. headstone that was issued in 1888.
+A new US Govt. issued Medal of Honor grave marker was installed on his grave and dedicated July 6, 2024, the 143rd year anniversary of his death.

-Hamilton's death notice in the July 8, 1881 Philadelphia Record newspaper read:
+Hamilton's death notice in the July 8, 1881, Philadelphia Record newspaper read:

 HAMILTON - On the 6th inst., RICHARD, son of the late George and Emma Hamilton, aged 45 years.
 The relatives and friends of the family; also T. M. K. Lee Post, No. 5; William B. Hatch Post, No. 37, G. A. R. and Gospel Temperance Union, No. 1, of Camden, N. J., are respectfully invited to attend the funeral, on Sunday, 10th inst., at 2 o'clock, from his late residence, No. 260 Liberty street, Camden, N. J. To proceed to Evergreen Cemetery.

-Hamilton's funeral article in the July 11, 1881 Philadelphia Inquirer newspaper read:
+Hamilton's funeral article in the July 11, 1881, Philadelphia Inquirer newspaper read:

 Large Funeral - Yesterday Richard Hamilton, a soldier in the last war, was buried with the usual honors from his late residence in Camden.
 Deceased was one of the survivors of the Albemarle, which was sunk by the rebels at Plymouth, North Carolina, October 24, 1864.
 He was rescued from drowning, and afterwards sent to the jail at Salisbury as a prisoner of war.
 The services were performed by Isaac S. Peacock of the Reformed Men's Home, of which deceased was a member, and the sermon was preached by Rev. Mr. Saulcup.